 Watering succulents is one of the trickiest parts of growing them.

-Before I teach you the system I use to water my plants, there are 3 common mistakes most people make when they first start growing succulents.
+There are 3 common mistakes most people make when they first start growing succulents.

 Mistake #1 – Using a pot without a drainage hole